asns2001/Interface/Frontend/README.md

 Implimented using the native HTML5 drag and drop API, JS FileReader API and browser Fetch API, no external libraries used.

 ## Getting Started
+- Make sure you are in a new terminal and not the same one as the Backend.
+Make sure you setup the Backend first.
 - Ensure you cd into /Frontend:
 - Make sure that your venv is activated AKA run: `myenv\Scripts\activate` make sure to replace myenv with your venv name
 - Run the following